 2009: Cornell faculty, students, and staff developed Cornell’s Climate Action Plan (CAP), committing Cornell to campus carbon neutrality by 2050.

 2009: The President’s Climate Commitment Implementation Committee (PCCIC) was formed after the enactment of Cornell’s Climate Action Plan.
-Currently called the President's Sustainable Campus Committee, the PSCC works to promote a culture of sustainability on campus through effective collaborations among staff, students, faculty, and regional partners, and it advocates for policies and programs that enhance Cornell’s commitment to be a living laboratory for the environmental, economic, and social dimensions of sustainability.
+Currently called the President's Sustainable Campus Committee, the PSCC works to promote a culture of sustainability on campus through effective collaborations among staff, students, faculty, and regional partners, and it advocates for policies and programs that enhance Cornell’s commitment to being a living laboratory for the environmental, economic, and social dimensions of sustainability.

 2010: The Cornell Campus Sustainability Office (CSO) was formed.
 The CSO is a section within Cornell’s Energy and Sustainability Department and works to empower, equip, and engage the Cornell community to catalyze a sustainable campus transformation.